sebitronik/midi-interface-yamaha-psr-e360/README.md

 # Usb Midi Interface for Yamaha PSR E360 with Arduino Leonardo
 ![title](https://github.com/user-attachments/assets/fb22b044-fd96-406b-8c8d-1585e3c415f6)

-A simple MIDI interface for the Yamaha PSR E360 keyboard, designed for use with music learning software on a tablet or PC (e.g., "Simply Piano").
-The software can recognize individual and multiple keys on the keyboard accurately and without delay.
+A simple MIDI interface for the Yamaha PSR E360 keyboard, specifically designed to work seamlessly with music learning software on a tablet or PC, such as "Simply Piano."
+This interface allows the software to recognize individual notes and chords accurately, ensuring that both single and multiple key presses are detected without delay.
+By transmitting keystroke information via USB, the MIDI interface maintains a stable and responsive connection, providing an enjoyable and efficient learning experience for users.
+This setup enables real-time feedback, which is essential for building accurate timing and musical skills as learners progress.

 ## Requirements
 * Yamaha PSR E360 Keyboard